adhi85/ArgoCD-K8s-deployment/README.md

 3. Update the Rollout definition to use the latest image for our app.
     - Previously we used v1.
 Change it to v2.
 4. We can monitor the deployment of new version and ensure that canary release is succesfull.
    * We have set the weight as 20.
+So 20% of 5 pods, i.e 1 pod will get the new version and 80% will be using previous version
               <img width="595" alt="argocd" src="https://github.com/adhi85/ArgoCD-K8s-deployment/assets/72289081/f85e0fde-d193-48d9-b7a2-c3284089bccb">
+   * We can promote it if we are ready to move to the new version.

 ## Cleanup